 - Prepare a swiss roll tin or baking tin with shallow sides with non-stick baking parchment.
 We used an oven tray lined with paper which worked well, you don’t want it to be too thick otherwise it is hard to roll.

-- Weight out the flour and sieve twice with the salt.
+- Weigh out the flour and sieve twice with the salt.
 Put to one side for later.

 - In the mixing bowl put the eggs and sugar and keeping the bowl over the saucepan of simmering water, whisk continually until the mixture is light and creamy and very thick.
 You should be able to see the trail of the whisk after moving it through the mixture.

-- Take off the heat and continue whising until cool.
+- Take off the heat and continue whisking until cool.